Edwin Howard Armstrong: Personal life

+Awards

+Commemorations

-In 1980, he was inducted into the National Inventors Hall of Fame, and appeared on a U.S. postage stamp in 1983.
+In 1980, Armstrong was inducted into the National Inventors Hall of Fame, and appeared on a U.S. postage stamp in 1983.
 The Consumer Electronics Hall of Fame inducted him in 2000, "in recognition of his contributions and pioneering spirit that have laid the foundation for consumer electronics."

+He was posthumously inducted into the Wireless Hall of Fame in 2001.
 Columbia University established the Edwin Howard Armstrong Professorship in the School of Engineering and Applied Science in his memory.

 Philosophy Hall, the Columbia building where Armstrong developed FM, was declared a National Historic Landmark.
 Armstrong's boyhood home in Yonkers, New York was recognized by the National Historic Landmark program and the National Register of Historic Places, although this was withdrawn when the house was demolished.

 Armstrong Hall at Columbia was named in his honor.
 The hall, located at the northeast corner of Broadway and 112th Street, was originally an apartment house but was converted to research space after being purchased by the university.
 It is currently home to the Goddard Institute for Space Studies, a research institute dedicated to atmospheric and climate science that is jointly operated by Columbia and the National Aeronautics and Space Administration.
 A storefront in a corner of the building houses Tom's Restaurant, a longtime neighborhood fixture that inspired Susanne Vega's song "Tom's Diner" and was used for establishing shots for the fictional "Monk's diner" in the "Seinfeld" television series.

 A second Armstrong Hall, also named for the inventor, is located at the United States Army Communications and Electronics Life Cycle Management Command (CECOM-LCMC) Headquarters at Aberdeen Proving Ground, Maryland.

+In 2005, Armstrong's regenerative feedback circuit and superheterodyne and FM circuits were inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."